iamTANMOY7/CODSOFT/README.md

 <h5>TASK 2</h5>
 <h5>IRIS FLOWER CLASSIFICATION</h5>
 <p>The Iris flower dataset consists of three species: setosa, versicolor, and virginica.
 Develop a model that can classify iris flowers into different species based on their sepal and petal measurements..</p>

+<h5>TASK 3</h5>
+<h5>SALES PREDICTION USING PYTHON</h5>
+<p>Sales prediction involves forecasting the amount of a product thatcustomers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.</p>